Dean of the College and Thomas H. Broadus Professor of English

 "Human Rights Discourse and Universals of Cognition and Emotion: Postcolonial Fiction."
 The Oxford Handbook of Cognitive Literary Studies.
 Ed.
 Lisa Zunshine.
 Oxford UP, forthcoming in 2014.

-“Intersectional Narratology: Queer, Feminist, Cognitive, and Affective Crossings,” for Feminist/Queer Narrative Theories.
+“Intersectional Narratology: Queer, Feminist, Cognitive, and Affective Crossings.”
+Narrative Theory Unbound: Queer and Feminist Interventions.
 Ed.
 Susan Lanser and Robyn Warhol.
-Theory and Interpretation of Narrative Series, Ohio State UP,forthcoming in 2014.
+Theory and Interpretation of Narrative Series, Ohio State UP, forthcoming in spring 2015.

 "Affective Trollope."
 Ashgate Research Companion to Trollope.
 Ed.
 Deborah Denenholz Morse, Margaret Marwick and Mark Turner.
 Ashgate, forthcoming in 2015.